nickbrandt/GitLab/doc/user/project/releases/index.md

 You can add release notes to any Git tag using the notes feature.
-Release notes behave like any other markdown form in GitLab so you can write text and drag-n-drop files to it.
+Release notes behave like any other markdown form in GitLab so you can write text and drag and drop files to it.
 Release notes are stored in GitLab's database.

 There are several ways to add release notes: